tomstark99/epic-kitchens-100-fyrp/README.md

 ## Models

-We provide TRN model pretrained on the training set of EPIC-KITCHENS-100
+We provide a TRN model pretrained on the training set of EPIC-KITCHENS-100

 ```bash
 $ cd checkpoints